ShichiNoBushi/to_do_list/README.md

 ### "add (task)": adds the task to the to do list and saves it; new tasks are created as "pending"
 * "--start (date/time)": sets the start time of the task; defaults to current date and time; enter time in YYYY-MM-DD HH:MM 24-hour format; date or time may be entered alone defaulting to midnight or current date
 * "--target (date/time)": sets the target time of the task; entry for target is required; enter time in YYYY-MM-DD HH:MM 24-hour format; date or time may be entered alone defaulting to midnight or current date
-* "--priority": set priority of task (low, medium, or high; default medium)
+* "--priority (Low/Medium/High)": set priority of task (low, medium, or high; default medium)
-* "--tags": set a list of tags for groups of tasks, tasks may have multiple tags seperated by commas (,)
+* "--tags (list)": set a list of tags for groups of tasks; tasks may have multiple tags seperated by commas (,)

 ```
 python3 main.py add "Finish Python project" --target 2025-10-31 18:00 --priority high --tags work,python